marcelosbrito/marcelosbrito/README.md

 ### Hi there, fellow < developers />! 👋

-## I'm Brazilian, Web Developer and Constant Learner!!
+## I'm a Web Developer and Constant Learner!!

 ### Connect with me: